alexey-plotnikoff/micronaut-serde/README.md

 `@JsonValue` doesn't work.

 Run application:
 ```
 ./gradlew run
 ```

-Run and application prints
+and you will see:
 ```
 body: {"courier":"UPS_MAIL_INNOVATION"}
 ```

-but should print:
+but should be:
 ```
 body: {"courier":"ups-mi"}
 ```